gsoulie/Mobile-App-Development/ionic-2.md

 [link : Understanding Pipe](http://mcgivery.com/understanding-ionic-2-pipe/)

-**@Pipe** allows you to create your own custom pipes to filter data that is displayed to the user, which can be very handy.
+**@Pipe** (replaced by @Component in Beta 8) allows you to create your own custom pipes to filter data that is displayed to the user, which can be very handy.
 The decorator might look something like this:
 ```
-@Pipe({
+@Component({
   name: 'myPipe'
 })
 ```